JeanMusenga/CPArchPSLinker/README.md

 The `data/` directory contains the following datasets:

-- **`CrossPArchPSBench.xlsx`** – The benchmark dataset proposed in this study for evaluating techniques that link architectural solutions from Stack Overflow to architectural problems described in GitHub commits and issues.
+- **`CrossPArchPSBench.xlsx`** – The benchmark dataset proposed in this study for evaluating techniques that link architectural solutions from SO to architectural problems described in GitHub commits and issues.
   It contains **5,068 labeled ⟨architectural problem, solution⟩ pairs**, including **2,534 relevant (positive)** pairs and **2,534 irrelevant (negative)** pairs.
-Each pair links a GitHub architectural problem with a Stack Overflow architectural solution and is annotated according to whether the solution addresses the problem.
+Each pair links a GitHub architectural problem with a SO architectural solution and is annotated according to whether the solution addresses the problem.
 This benchmark dataset provides a reusable resource for future research, enabling consistent evaluation and comparison of architectural problem–solution linking approaches.

-- **`2,071_Commits_Issues.xlsx`** – Contains **2,071 GitHub commits and issues** from **1,805 open-source projects** that describe architectural problems encountered during software development and reference architectural solutions from Stack Overflow.
-Each entry includes the textual description of the architectural problem used in this study, while the corresponding solution descriptions are obtained from Stack Overflow.
+- **`2,071_Commits_Issues.xlsx`** – Contains **2,071 GitHub commits and issues** from **1,805 open-source projects** that describe architectural problems encountered during software development and reference architectural solutions from SO.
+Each entry includes the textual description of the architectural problem used in this study, while the corresponding solution descriptions are obtained from SO.

 - **`2,534_ARPs.xlsx`** – Contains **2,534 randomly selected architectural solutions** from the original set of **10,423 architectural solutions (ARPs)** curated in our previous study [10].
 These solutions were paired with GitHub architectural problems to construct the **irrelevant (negative) ⟨architectural problem, solution⟩ pairs** included in the benchmark dataset.